opmusix/MPV-Auto-Skip-OP-ED/README.md

 heuristic_max = 91.0
 ```

-These define the duration range considered by the **heuristic fallback** when the script is trying to identify an OP/ED without a suitable explicit match.
+Define the chapter-duration range used by the **heuristic fallback** when no suitable explicit OP/ED match is found.

-The default range is **75–91 seconds**.
+The default range is **75–91 seconds**, covering the typical length of an anime OP/ED.

-`heuristic_max` is intentionally kept in sync with `max_auto_duration`.

 You normally should leave these at their defaults unless you regularly use files with unusually short or long OP/ED sections.